-Customer service demands: DMV is undertaking a number of initiatives to improve service, however, the ongoing demands from customers who have complex compliance related driving issues will necessitate the allocation of resources to support these customers.
-The increasing complexity of these transactions requires additional time to serve customers and resolve their issues.
-This could translate into longer wait times if not adequately addressed.
+Customer service demands: DMV is undertaking a number of initiatives to improve service and meet federal requirements.
+Most notable among these initiatives is implementation of REAL ID, which entails issuing driver's licenses and ID cards that meet requirements of the federal REAL ID Act to customers who request them.
+Issuance of these credentials requires an in-person visit, precluding use of the agency's internet and mail service channels to serve these customers, and requires added resources in the field offices.
+In addition, the ongoing demands from customers who have complex compliance related driving issues will necessitate the allocation of resources to support these customers.
+The increasing complexity of all of these in-person transactions requires additional time to serve customers and resolve their issues.
+This will likely result in longer wait times even with added resources.

-Spending Outpacing Revenues: DMV is facing a severe budget shortfall as our unfunded mandated expenditures climb and continue to outpace agency revenues.
+Spending Outpacing Revenues: DMV consistently confronts unfunded mandated expenditures that threaten to outpace agency revenues.
 Recent increased costs associated with salaries, benefits (healthcare or retirement), information technology (IT), and indirect cost recoveries have required the agency to fund the additional costs with existing resources.
 Collection costs for other agencies' revenue sources are also rising.
 These cost increases do not include future expenditures the agency will need to make including increasing capacity at customer service centers (CSCs) to serve a growing population, future mandated cost increases, replacing aging IT equipment and adhering to IT and credit card security standards, and providing for technological advances necessary to meet evolving customer expectations.
-Although these costs are rising, DMV's revenue sources are locked at fixed rates that have not kept pace with inflation.
-The agency needed to identify short-term solutions to reprioritize expenditures during the 2016-18 biennium so as to ensure the agency can meet its obligations in early FY19.
-DMV will propose longer-term solutions for consideration during the 2018 General Assembly Session.
+Although these costs are rising, many of DMV's main revenue sources are locked at fixed rates that have not kept pace with inflation.
+The 2018 General Assembly recognized this issue and authorized an increase of \$5 in the title fee, which had not been adjusted from \$10 since the 1980s.
+Although the new revenue addresses the immediate impacts of the mandated expenditures, the agency must continue monitoring its expenses to ensure long-term sustainability.